selgik/Automation-project/README.md

 - main.py: ~ in progress ~

 ## Part2: convert py to executable file for distribution
-- I want to share this wonderful tool to my friends so that we can save time too!
+- I want to share this wonderful tool to my friends so that we can save time together!

 ## Part3: debugging notes
 - distributing exec file in Mac as "unidentified developer"
 - bad CPU in executable error
-- finding path to move .py file for using pyinstaller

 ~ update in progress ~